stackbit-projects/exceptbusiness-ed98d/src/pages/index.md

     title: The Lifestyle Tricks No Book Can Teach You
     subtitle: Live the life that drives success
     content: >
       **We are not a usual business club**.
-Except Business is your go-to guide for harmonic life and informal networking with successful entrepreneurs.
+Except.Business is your go-to guide for harmonic life and informal networking with successful entrepreneurs.
       Learn how people from around the world combine effective business, active lifestyle, relaxation and exceptional experiences.
 Entrepreneurs community